Imagine being 30 years old, and life is good. You’re healthy, vibrant, and even astonishingly good at math.

 But then just a few moments later you can’t make sense of the world.
 You don’t know what’s real and what’s not.

 You begin hearing voices that aren’t there.
+Maybe you see things that aren’t there.

 Shortly after this you’re put into a “mental institution.”